-The serpentine belt is held in constant tension – allowing it to maintain its grip on the accessory pulleys by a belt tensioner.
-The operation of replacing a serpentine belt is essentially pivoting the tensioner away and slipping the old belt off, then, positioning a new one in its place and releasing the tensioner.
+A belt tensioner keeps the serpentine belt in constant tension, allowing it to maintain its grip on the accessory pulleys.
+The operation of replacing a serpentine belt is essentially pivoting the tensioner pulley away and slipping the old belt off, then positioning a new belt into place and releasing the tensioner.

 Cost of Serpentine Belt Replacement

-- 2010 Chevrolet Malibu with the 2.4-liter engine – labor is 0.7 hours, an ACDelco belt is $15 or $29 at dealer prices.
-The total job cost would be about $85 at an independent shop and about $100 at a dealership.
+- 2010 Chevrolet Malibu with the 2.4-liter engine – labor is 0.7 hours, an ACDelco belt costs about $15 or $30.
+The total job cost would be about $125 at an independent shop or about $135 at a dealership.

 - 2007 Volkswagen Jetta with a 2.5-liter engine – labor is one hour, and there are two belts.
-A pair of Gates replacement belts costs about $45, or an OE belt is about $42.
-The total job cost would be about $112 at an independent shop or $142 with dealer parts.
+A pair of Gates replacement belts costs about $45, or an OE set costs about $98.
+The total job cost would be about $195 at an independent shop or about $248 with dealer parts.

 - 2008 Ford F-250 with the 6.4-liter diesel engine – labor (by book time) is 2.1 hours.
-With the dual alternator option, a Motocraft belt is about $38 or $82 through a dealership.
-The total cost for the job is about $248 at an independent shop or $292 at a dealership.
-This would be on the costly end of the spectrum.
+With the dual alternator option, an OE belt costs about $84, or a Continental belt costs about $34.
+The cost would be about $400 using OE parts, or about $350 with aftermarket parts.

 How Serpentine Belts Fail

-The construction of a serpentine belt is basically rubber over a strong fabric backing.
-Rubber has a very good grip and resilience when it’s fresh, but it hardens and loses those properties as it ages.
+Serpentine belts are made from high-quality rubber with a strong woven backing.
+The rubber has a very good grip and resilience when it’s fresh, but it hardens and loses those properties as it ages.

-Its useful life varies, but inspection at 5 years or 90,000 miles is a common recommendation.
+Its useful life varies, but inspection and possible replacement at 5 years or 90,000 miles is a common recommendation.
 On a serpentine belt, the common sign of age-related failure is slipping on the pulleys, which can cause a squealing noise, most often when a vehicle is first started.
 One trick to verify that it’s just belt noise is to spray a little water on the belt and see if the noise goes away.